 The unique architecture of our 500-seat courtyard-style theater was inspired by the theaters in early modern England where Shakespeare’s plays were first staged, and evokes the design of Shakespeare’s Globe in London and the Royal Shakespeare Company’s Swan Theatre in Stratford-upon-Avon.
 Our space features three seating levels—Main Floor, Dress Circle and Gallery—which wrap around the thrust stage, fostering an intimate, immediate relationship between actors and audience.
 View seat map.

 Carl and Marilynn Thoma Theater Upstairs

 The theater Upstairs is a 200-seat venue in which both the stage and seating configuration can be arranged in a variety of ways—suiting the creative choices of our artistic team with practically limitless versatility.
-This season features two distinct layouts: view the seat maps for A Q Brothers' Christmas Carol and Road Show.
+View the seat map for Road Show.

 Chicago Shakespeare in the Parks

 Through our partnership with the City of Chicago, Chicago Park District and leaders of Chicago’s corporate community, we bring professional Shakespeare productions, free for all, to neighborhoods across the city.
 During the summer months, a specially equipped truck rolls into each park and unfolds into a pop-up stage.

 Over the years, CST has introduced our unique brand of storytelling to audiences across the globe—forging partnerships with some of the world's most esteemed institutions and arts festivals.
 To date, our work has traveled to the four continents of Africa, Asia, Australia and Europe.